Department of Psychology

 PSYC 30510.
 Computing for the Social Sciences.
 100 Units.

 This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
-The focus of the course is on learning the basics of programming and on generating reproducible research.
-Topics include coding concepts (e.g., data structures, control structures, functions, etc.), data visualization, data wrangling and cleaning, version control software, exploratory data analysis, etc. Students will leave the course with basic programming skills for the social sciences and will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
-The course is taught in R. Requirements: At least one prior course that made use of a programming language (e.g., Python, R, Stata, SPSS, etc.) in some capacity.
-If you are unsure or had some informal exposure, email the instructor to see if the course is a good fit.
+The focus is on learning the basics of programming in R and generating reproducible research.
+Topics include coding concepts (e.g., data structures, control structures. etc.), data visualization, data wrangling, web-scraping, version control software, exploratory data analysis, and more.
+Students will leave the course with basic programming skills for the social sciences and the ability to adapt and expand these skills as they encounter new questions, methods, and data beyond the course.
+Requirements: No prior experience with R is required, though it's helpful to have completed a course involving a programming language (e.g., Python, Stata, SPSS, or others) in some capacity.
+If you're unsure or have had informal exposure to programming, please email the instructor to see if the course is a good fit.

-Instructor(s): Jean Clipperton Terms Offered: Autumn
+Instructor(s): Jean Clipperton and Sabrina Nardin Terms Offered: Autumn

 Spring